top of page

 Comments

-June Somatic Yoga Training Pre Registration .
-USE CODE 1200 for $1200 off.
+October 2026 Somatic Yoga Training Early Bird Registration .
+USE CODE 1500 for $1500 off.
 Register Now

 Somatic Trauma Training for Therapists | Clinical Yoga Institute — Online & Hybrid for Therapists | 42 CEUs Available | Register Now